IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`c`                Circuit
-:math:`ijc`              Line (initial node, final node, circuit) :math:`EG, CG`           Set of existing and candidate generators :math:`EE, CE`           Set of existing and candidate ESS :math:`ER, CR`           Set of existing and candidate reservoirs :math:`EL, CL`           Set of existing and non-switchable, and candidate and switchable lines
+:math:`ijc`              Line (initial node, final node, circuit) :math:`EG, CG`           Set of existing and candidate generators :math:`EB, CB`           Set of existing and candidate boilers :math:`EE, CE`           Set of existing and candidate ESS :math:`ER, CR`           Set of existing and candidate reservoirs :math:`EL, CL`           Set of existing and non-switchable, and candidate and switchable lines